By Jacky Parker

 Internally, the main entrance leads directly to a spectacular living space, completely free of load-bearing columns to ensure a free-flow of space.

-Loosely arranged in an open-plan layout, a beautifully finished slab of nero marquina marble forms a central kitchen by Poggenpohl, with the dining and lounge areas at either end.
+Loosely arranged in an open-plan layout, a beautifully finished slab of nero marquina marble forms a central black kitchen by Poggenpohl, with the dining and lounge areas at either end.

 Local Cotswold sand has been incorporated into the structural materials to create a warmer hue.